michalubczynski/Framer/README.md

 - Display temperature under the mouse cursor for instant feedback.
 - Right-click to view the temperature at a specific canvas point.
 - Temperature scale on the right side of the canvas for reference.
+- Multi-instance and independent clients in a local network

 ## Technologies Used